CarpalCarp/Compiler-Dummy-Repo/README.md

 ![GitHub Logo](SemanticErrors/NoDogConstructor.PNG)
 ![GitHub Logo](SemanticErrors/NoDogConstructor2.PNG)

-Bark() is is not found in the bark class
+Bark() is is not found in the Dog class
 ![GitHub Logo](SemanticErrors/barkUndefined.PNG)

 There is no typeOfBark in the bark class